Maryam Rajavi: Activism

+On 7 February 2026, thousands rallied in Berlin to show support for Iranians' nationwide uprising.
+At the rally, Rajavi said that "The message of the Iranian people and their Resistance has been and remains this: no appeasement, no war or foreign intervention, regime change and sovereignty of the republic of the people, by the people and their organised resistance".

 2018 rally incident

 In 2018, Vienna-based Iranian diplomat Asadollah Asadi was tried and sentenced to 20 years in prison in a high-profile case for masterminding a terrorism plot against a rally led by Maryam Rajavi.
 The rally was also attended by civilians and high-profile Westerners scheduled to speak (including Rudy Giuliani, Stephen Harper, and Bill Richardson).

 Legal issues

 France

 On 17 June 2003, Rajavi was arrested by Paris Police Prefecture alongside some 150 MEK members.
 She and 23 other people were investigated over suspicion of links to terrorism.
+The group refuted the charges, stating that the case was orchestrated to appease Iran.
 All charges were later dropped.

 Iraq

 In July 2010, the Iraqi High Tribunal issued an arrest warrant for 39 MEK members, including Rajavi, "due to evidence that confirms they committed crimes against humanity" by "involvement with the former Iraqi security forces in suppressing the 1991 uprising against the former Iraqi regime and the killing of Iraqi citizens".
 The MEK have denied the charges, saying that they constitute a "politically motivated decision and it’s the last gift presented from the government of Nouri al-Maliki to the Iranian government".